Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

-Just in case you didn't know, leafy vegetables refer to crops such as: collard green, kale, cabbage, spinach, broccoli, rape, cauliflower, lettuce, celery and turnip, among others.
-They belong to the family- Cruciferae.
+Just in case you didn't know, leafy vegetables refer to crops such as collard greens, kale, cabbage, spinach, broccoli, rape, cauliflower, lettuce, celery, and turnip among others.
+They belong to the family Cruciferae.

-There are several diseases that attack leafy vegetables, and they are majorly caused by fungi, bacteria or viruses.
-If you grow greens or planning to grow them, here are the common diseases of leaf vegetables, their causes, prevention, control and treatment.
+There are several diseases that attack leafy vegetables, and they are majorly caused by fungi, bacteria, or viruses.
+If you grow greens or are planning to grow them, here are the common diseases of leaf vegetables, their causes, prevention, control, and treatment.
 See clear vegetable disease photos in order to exactly diagnose the problem with your crop!

-1. Downy Mildew- The Most Common Leaf Vegetable Disease
+1. Downy Mildew - The Most Common Disease

 Downy mildew is a fungal disease caused by Peronospora parasitica.
 It causes white mold and faint yellow spots on the dorsal and ventral sides of the leaves respectively.